muler/MuluAltimetric_Playground/README.md

 4. Zuul is used as reverse proxy, such that every request coming from the cliend passes through it to the target

-5. Access the swagger for more details on the end points, the models created, and other details. http://localhost:8084/swagger-ui.html#/Track_Controller
+5. Access the swagger for more details on the end points, the models created, and other available information. http://localhost:8084/swagger-ui.html#/Track_Controller